Formalism: approach to textual analysis that focuses on recurring patterns and themes. It is related to structuralism.

 In the nineteenth century, people studying texts were especially interested in what the author had meant to say.
 The hermeneutic method was developed, in the words of Friedrich Schleiermacher, as “the art of understanding each other’s words”, implying that the intention of the speaker/writer was what mattered.

 A new way to look at texts was be introduced in Johann Georg von Hahn’s Sagwissenschaftliche Studien (1876).
 He pointed out that Greek myths shared motifs and patterns with stories written in other Indo-European languages.
 For example, in fairy tales about dragon slayers, the hero

 - is always born in an unusual way,

 - obtains a special weapon,

 - dies in an unusual way.

 A comparable approach is called “structuralism”.
 Words don’t have a fixed meaning; their meaning is defined by their relations to other words, with which they are structurally connected.
 For instance, “white” is opposed to “black” and “up” is connected to “down”.
-This is not only useful to understand the significance of words, but is also a useful tool to understand foreign or ancient cultures.
+This is not only useful for understanding the significance of words, but is also a useful tool for understanding foreign or ancient cultures.
 Countless books have been written about “the construction of the Other”, in which classicists and historians describe how, for example, the Greeks used the Scythians as a mirror image of themselves – and this tells more about the Greeks than about the Scythians.